vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 #### <a name="chapter7part1"></a>Chapter 7 - Part 1: Introduction to Hashtables

+Hash Table is a data structure which stores data in an associative manner.
+In a hash table, data is stored in an array format, where each data value has its own unique index value.
+Access of data becomes very fast if we know the index of the desired data.

+Thus, it becomes a data structure in which insertion and search operations are very fast irrespective of the size of the data.
+Hash Table uses an array as a storage medium and uses hash technique to generate an index where an element is to be inserted or is to be located from.

 - Abstract data type
 - Provide access to data using keys
 - Key doesn't have to be an integer